New To Austin Guide: What To Know About Moving To Austin + Austin Neighborhoods Guide [2024]

 South Menchaca / Garrison Park

 You are over being cool, you know you belong here.
-You do not want to see tourists in Austin and you have no desire to be anywhere near South Congress ever again.
+Seeing tourists in Austin sounds miserable and you have no desire to be anywhere near South Congress ever again.
 You just want to live in Austin peacefully with your family, and you want to hang out at Cosmic Coffee + Beer on the weekends.
 You’re cool with a townhouse or a regular house and you don’t care for the insane fancy apartments with the insane fancy amenities.
 You’re the kind of person people will assume have always lived in Austin!

 Circle C / Sunset Valley